-After almost 30 years as a Rolling Stone, Bill Wyman was done.
-In December of 1992, the band’s founding bassist publicly announced he was parting ways with the group.
-No more tours.
-No more records.
+After almost 30 years as a member of the Rolling Stones, Bill Wyman was done.
+In December 1992, the band’s founding bassist announced he was parting ways with the group: No more tours; no more records.
 The search was on to replace this key Stone.

-Of course, there’s a bit of fine print to the arrangement.
+There’s a bit of fine print to the arrangement.
 Jones is not a full-fledged member of the group (like Jagger, Richards, Watts and Ron Wood).
-He is reportedly a salaried member on tours, akin to saxophonist Bobby Keys and keyboardist Chuck Leavell – a fact that many Stones fans remain unhappy about.
+He is reportedly a salaried member on tours, akin to saxophonist Bobby Keys and keyboardist Chuck Leavell – a fact that many Rolling Stones fans remain unhappy about.

-Jones has never complained about this in public – instead focusing on his love of playing with the Stones, particularly with Watts, who shares a love of jazz with the bassist.
+Jones has never complained about this, at least not in public.
+He's instead focused on his love of playing with the Stones, particularly with Watts, who shares a love of jazz with the bassist.